 b.
 Capability to signal a list of endpoint locations that can be used for multi-source/endpoint delivery.
-The Service Access Information currently only supports the communication of a list of Media Entry Points (e.g., MPDs).
-The Service Access Information should also provide the capability to communicate the FQDN base URLs of the provisioned Content Distributions defined in the Content Hosting Configuration.
+The Service Access Information currently only supports the communication of a list of Media Entry Point resources (e.g., MPDs).
+To support multi-source/endpoint delivery, the Service Access Information is also required to be able to communicate FQDN base URLs of the provisioned Content Distributions defined in the Content Hosting Configuration.

 c.
 Capability to signal 5GMSd AS Online Service Location/Endpoint Management subfunction configuration information.
-For cases where an Online Service Location/Endpoint Management function (e.g., a Content Steering Server) is provisioned within the 5GMSd AS, information about the URL this function can be accessed at reference point M4d, the API in use, etc. should be made available to the 5GMSd Client at reference point M5d.
+For cases where an Online Service Location/Endpoint Management function (e.g., a Content Steering Server) is provisioned within the 5GMSd AS, information about the endpoint URL used to access this function at reference point M4d, the API in use, etc. needs to be made available to the 5GMSd Client at reference point M5d.